jwcarr/eyekit/README.md

 >>> eyekit.io.write(data, 'converted_asc_data.json')
 ```

-### Getting texts into Eyekit
+### Text data

-Getting texts into Eyekit can be quite tricky because their precise layout will be highly dependent on many different factors – not just the font and fontsize, but also the presentation software and its text rendering engine, the size and resolution of the display, the positioning of the text, and perhaps even the operating system itself.
+Getting texts into Eyekit can be a little tricky because their precise layout will be highly dependent on many different factors – not just the font and fontsize, but also the presentation software and its text rendering engine, the size and resolution of the display, the positioning of the text, and perhaps even the operating system itself.

-Ideally, all of your texts will be presented so that the first character on the first line is consistently located in the same position on the screen (this doesn't necessarily have to be the case, although it's a good idea in general anyway).
-Perhaps, for example, you already place a fixation cross at the position of the first character so that participants' eyes are already fixated in the right place to begin reading.

-From there, you only need to establish the character width and line height (i.e., the x and y distances from a particular point on one character to the same point on an adjacent character in the horizontal and vertical directions respectively).
-You may be able to obtain this information from whatever tools you're already using, but in any case, taking a screenshot and measuring these values out in some graphics software is a good sanity check.
-You can also output a PNG image from Eyekit, which will have the exact pixel dimensions of the screen, and check that this matches up with a screenshot of what your participants are seeing.
+Ideally, all of your texts will be presented so that the top-left corner of the block of text is located in a consistent position on the screen (depending on how you set up your experiment, this may already be the case).
+Eyekit uses this position to figure out the precise location of characters and interest areas based on the particular font and font size you are using.
+However, this process is somewhat imperfect and you might need to experiment a little to get up and running.
+The best way to do this is to create a `TextBlock` with values that seem to make sense and then output a PNG image, which will have the exact pixel dimensions of the screen; you can then check that this image matches up with a screenshot of what your participants are actually seeing.